WongJunTeng04/Inscribe/README.md

 > that can be used in anyway the user wants.
 Although it
 > it is not a refined app yet, it functions as a complete
 > system.

+## 💿 Installation

+1. Clone the repository: `git clone https://github.com/WongJunTeng04/Inscribe.git`
+2. Open the project in Android Studio
+3. Build the project and run it on an Android device or emulator

+## 📝 Usage

+1. **Starting The App**: Launch the app, and it will display the app's starting page.
+2. **Create Entry**: From the home screen, select the "+" FAB button to start creating an entry.
+3. **Edit Entry**: After creating the entry, click on the entry to edit it.
+4. **View Entry (Details Page)**: Go back to the Home page, and click on the entry to view the entry.
+5. **Delete Entry**:  Press on the 🗑️ icon at the top, to delete all entries.
+To delete specific entries, hold on the entry to delete.
+6. **Expand and Collapse Entry**: Expand the view on specific entries you want to view, and collapse it once done to keep things neat and tidy.

 ## 👨🏻‍💻 Tech